hamsterbase/vscf/README.md

 Therefore, we can treat it as a framework.
 This library is mainly used for batch copying of the VS Code source code.
 It also utilizes `patch.ts` to make some modifications to the original code by removing unnecessary code.

+This project is based on the release/1.78 of VS Code.

 ## Usage

 1. Add a .env file to configure some settings: